AndyFerrie/just-eat-vue-app/walkthrough.md

 ## 🧭 Page Layout & Routing

-Introduced a clean split between landing and results pages:
+The app is split into two main views:

--   `LandingPage.vue`: Entry point with hero image and postcode search
+-   `LandingPage.vue`: Entry point with hero image and postcode search box
--   `SearchResultsPage.vue`: Fetches and displays filtered restaurant data
+-   `SearchResultsPage.vue`: Displays restaurants based on the user's postcode and selected cuisine

--   Used Vue Router to navigate between pages and manage query params
+Routing is handled using Vue Router, with state passed via query strings (`/search?postcode=EC4M`).

+To improve the user experience, I added dynamic, contextual messaging in the results header — e.g.:

+> “3 pizza restaurants deliver to EC4M”

+This adjusts based on the number of results and selected cuisine using simple pluralisation logic:

+-   `restaurant` vs. `restaurants`
+-   `delivers` vs. `deliver`

 📁 `src/components/LandingPage.vue`
 📁 `src/components/SearchResultsPage.vue`